nevillepark/yiddish-keys-linux/README.md

 to Modern Hebrew layouts, for which all such things are superfluous.
 Not only that, but Hebrew's prioritization of different letters to Yiddish means that typing is so frustrating for many that they prefer typing in Latin characters than Hebrew.
-Transliteration hurts the language - it prevents the development of litteracy, especially for those who come to the language as students rather than through birth.
+Transliteration hurts the language&mdash;it prevents the development of literacy, especially for those who come to the language as students rather than through birth.

-This Yiddish keyboard hopes to address this by providing an intuitive and eventually standard Yiddish keyboard for all major OSs to ultimately, it is hoped, include as vanilla feature.
+This Yiddish keyboard hopes to address this by providing an intuitive and eventually standard Yiddish keyboard for all major OSs to ultimately, it is hoped, include as a vanilla feature.

-This Linux version so far includes three layouts:

-  * a qwerty based layout
-  * an Israeli-hebrew based layout
-  * an Israeli phonetic based layout
+This is a pared-down version of [heyheydanhey](https://github.com/heyheydanhey)'s version&mdash;just the QWERTY layout.

 **Installation**